peastman/statmech/source/phasespace.rst

 as the region evolved, its volume increased.
 That would mean it then corresponded to a larger number of states than it originally did.
 New microstates would have been spontaneously created!
 What does that even mean?

 Now consider the total probability :math:`P` for the system to be inside that region.
-That means the probability density in the region is initially :math:`P/V`.
+The probability density in the region is initially :math:`P/V`.
 As it grows, the probability density decreases.
 Meanwhile, other regions of phase space are shrinking with time, so their probability density is growing.

 What is so bad about that?
 Well, remember that one of our fundamental assumptions back in Chapter :ref:`statistical-description-of-physical-systems` was the postulate of equal *a priori* probabilities.
-It says that every microstate consistent with the current macrostate has an equal probability; that is, all regions of phase space consistent with the current macrostate have equal probability density.
+It says that for a system in equilibrium, every microstate consistent with the current macrostate has an equal probability.
+That is, all regions of phase space consistent with the current macrostate have equal probability density.
 If that is initially true, then Liouville's theorem tells us it will remain true.
 If that were not the case, if probability density increased in some regions and decreased in others, then it would be impossible to make this assumption.
 Even if it were true at one time, it would not be true a moment later.

 In deriving Liouville's theorem, we made use of two central elements: the particular way the "volume" of a microstate is defined, and the equations of classical mechanics.
 If either of those elements were different, the theorem need not